FACTBOX-Countries vaccinating children against COVID-19 | Health

 * The Philippines on May 26 decided to allow the Pfizer-BioNTech's vaccine for emergency use in children aged 12-15. * Hong Kong will open its COVID-19 vaccine scheme to children over the age of 12, the government said.

-* U.S. states began to inoculate young adolescents in mid-May after its Centers for Disease Control and Prevention approved Pfizer's shot for those aged 12-15. * Canada in early May approved use of Pfizer's vaccine for use in children aged 12-15.
+* U.S. states began to inoculate young adolescents in mid-May after the federal Centers for Disease Control and Prevention approved Pfizer's shot for those aged 12-15. * Canada in early May approved use of Pfizer's vaccine for use in children aged 12-15.
 (Compiled by Sarah Morland, Olivier Cherfan, Juliette Portala, Caleb Davis and Laura Marchioro in Gdansk.
-Editing by Angus MacSwan)
+Editing by Angus MacSwan and Steve Orlofsky)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)